 In many places a commemoration we Lutherans usually call Holy Cross Day is observed on 14 September.
 Its actual name is Exaltatio Sanctae Crucis, which in Latin means "Exaltation of the Holy Cross".
 Thing is, exaltatio in Latin does not mean what its derivative exaltation has come to mean in English.
 It means raising aloft, so the name actually translates as "Raising Aloft of the Holy Cross" which is pretty close to its Greek name "Raising Aloft of the Precious Cross".
 I ain't getting into the Greek.
-And I ain't getting into the other "Holy Cross Days" on 13 September, 12 October, 6 March, 3 May and 1 August either!
+I also ain't getting into all the other "Holy Cross Days" on 13 September, 12 October, 6 March, 3 May and 1 August either!

-But I am getting into making clear that the literal exaltation, the lifting up, of the cross for which this "feast" was instituted is not a reference to either Christ or the cross of Calvary as the means of salvation or its triumph, but the lifting up of a supposed relic.
+But I am getting into making clear that the literal exaltation, the lifting up, of the cross for which this "feast" was instituted is not a reference to either Christ or the cross of Calvary as the means of salvation or its triumph, but to the lifting up of a supposed relic.
 Here's the deal.